moiph/ub3r-b0t-docs/articles/commands.md

 Gets a fortune from http://yerkee.com.

 ## fox
-Returns a random fox from randomfox.ca.
+Returns a random fox from https://randomfox.ca.
 Because, foxes.

 ## fm
-Get the most recent song a user has listened to (using their Last.FM account) You can also save your account name so that you can just type ".fm".
+Get the most recent song a user has listened to (using their [Last.FM](https://last.fm) account) You can also save your account name so that you can just type ".fm".
 The fmyt variant will include a search for a youtube link for the song.

+Aliases: lastfm

 ## fml
 Pulls a random quote from http://fmylife.com.